Is Vindale Research A Scam Or Legit?….

 So, you answer a tonne of questions, don’t qualify and get paid nothing.

 The worst thing is when this occurs what seemingly moments before you’re due to finish a survey.
 Some say they have done a survey for almost an hour when this happens.

 It’s just not right that you’re rewarded zero for your time when you’ve been answering questions that long.

-Surely the qualifying period has long gone at that point!!
-So, it seems there is something dishonest going on there.
+Surely the qualifying period has long gone at that point.

 Secondly, complaints surround payment.
 Some not being able to recover any payment at all.
-This is seemingly a dodgy aspect to many survey sites.
+Again, this seems a common complaint with survey sites in general.

 It’s also difficult to judge though – as so many people DO receive payment in good time and have no problems at all.